Unsure of your level? Click here to take a free placement test (mandatory for new students)

 Prerequisite: General French B2.1, B2.2 or B2.2 result on the Level Assessment.

-In this course, students will read Le Rocher de Tanios by Amin Maalouf
+In this course, students will read Les Choses by Georges Perec.

 Students will be responsible for weekly assigned readings and encouraged to share their questions and impressions on our e-learning platform.
 During class, the instructor will guide the discussion about the weekly reading, touching on relevant historical and cultural context, character development, major themes, and overall impressions through general questions as well as close readings.